 2242 E. Main Street

 If a citizen does not want to mail in completed forms, they can be dropped off in-person at City Hall, or in the water bill payment drop box in the parking lot.
 If you have any questions about the application or the Complaint Liaison process, please contact the Mayor's Office at (614) 559-4210.

 Initial complaint reviews are handled internally, and responses are provided directly to the complainant.
 If you are unsatisfied with the response received, you will be given the option to appeal the results of your complaint to the Mayor's office.
 In instances of complaints involving alleged discrimination or bias, a third-party review of the complaint will first be conducted by the Bexley Citizen Review Advisory Board, and the report of the Advisory Board will be referenced in the review of the appeal.

-If you have additional questions or concerns involving the complaint process, or would like assistance, please call (614) 559-4210.
+If you have additional questions or concerns involving the complaint process, or would like assistance completing the necessary paperwork, please call (614) 559-4210.